Criminal Justice MS

 Concentration in Intelligence and Crime Analysis

-This program provides insights into the contemporary functions of law enforcement intelligence and crime analysis.
+This concentration provides insights into the contemporary functions of law enforcement intelligence and crime analysis.
 The specialized courses develop the deliberative and cognitive activities and methodologies including crime mapping that produce intelligence information in support of decision-making at the strategic, tactical, and operational levels of law enforcement.
 Students will be prepared for the growing number of intelligence and criminal analyst positions at the federal, state, and local levels.

 Required Concentration Courses